dev-bittu/B2News/README.md

 # B2News
 **B2News** is an open-source, modern, and responsive news website built with Django and Tailwind CSS.
 It provides a seamless user experience, focusing on speed, usability, and visual appeal.
 Whether you're a developer looking to launch a news platform or just exploring the idea, B2News is designed for easy setup and quick deployment.

+> **Note**: This project is currently in development and may not be regularly updated.
+Features and documentation are subject to change.
+Contributions are welcome, but please be aware that this is still a work in progress.

 ## Table of Contents
 - [Overview](#overview)
 - [Purpose](#purpose)